xronos-inc/xronos_grafana_ansible/README.md

 This role performs the following steps:

 - Deploys a Grafana docker image
 - Deploys a grafana dashboard template to a remote host.
-The dashboard is pre-configured for the [xronos-inc/example-monte-carlo-pi](https://github.com/xronos-inc/example-monte-carlo-pi) example.
-- Deploys custom configuration and security tokens to the remote host

 ## Requirements